Jackson Tan: Methodology

 In 2013, Tan founded Methodology with Brian Ling.
 Collaborating with industry leaders across the disciplines of design, craft, and innovation, they develop educational programmes, workshops, and conferences.
 Past speakers include Fumi Sasada, president and CEO of Bravis International; Danish designer, academic, and author Per Mollerup; and co-founder of 5W Infographics Juan Velasco.

 Art-Zoo

 In 2016, Tan created Art-Zoo, a universe of imaginative landscapes and characters inspired by “childhood memories of visiting and drawing the animals at the Singapore Zoo and the animal-themed playgrounds”.
 A travelling inflatable art park comprising these characters and landscapes was launched in 2017.
-An accompanying series of reading and activity books has also been produced.
+An accompanying series of reading and activity books have also been produced.

 Professional Affiliations

 Tan has served on the board of various institutions in Singapore, including The Design Society as founding Vice President, the Steering Committee of the National Design Centre, and the Promote Mandarin Council.
 He continues to be a member of the International Academy of Digital Arts and Sciences and of the Board of Governors of Nanyang Polytechnic, where he is also the Chairman of the Advisory Committee for the School of Design.